Civil enforcement agencies employ bailiffs to collect on people’s outstanding debts. These include:

 If your landlord threatens to evict you or take your property for late rent, you have these options:

 - try to resolve the dispute with your landlord

 - discuss your situation with a lawyer

-- contact the Resolution Tenancy Dispute Resolution Service
+- contact the Residential Tenancy Dispute Resolution Service

 Your landlord cannot evict you or take your property.
 Only a bailiff can do this.